2022 Ohio May primary: What you need to know - NewsBreak

 COLUMBUS, Ohio ( WCMH ) — It’s just one week until Ohio’s May 3 primary, the first step in deciding the state’s immediate political future.

-This May’s primary will decide who will face who in November for U.S. Senate ( Republicans and Democrats ), U.S. Representative to Congress , and statewide races for governor ( Republicans and Democrats ), attorney general , secretary of state , and others.Sherrod Brown speaks out against First Energy project
+This May’s primary will decide who will face who in November for U.S. Senate ( Republicans and Democrats ), U.S. Representative to Congress , and statewide races for governor ( Republicans and Democrats ), attorney general , secretary of state , and others.Elections officials preparing for May 3 primary

 Due to delays in Ohio’s redistricting process, races for Ohio Senator, Ohio Representative to the House, and members of the state central committee will not appear on the May 3 ballot.
 Those races will be decided in a later election.